Amenability, connected components, and definable actions: Abstract

 Among our main technical tools, of interest in its own right, is an elaboration on and strengthening of the Massicot-Wagner version \cite{MaWa} of the stabilizer theorem \cite{Hrushovski-approximate}, and also some results about measures and measure-like functions (which we call means and pre-means).

 As an application we show that if $G$ is an amenable topological group, then the Bohr compactification of $G$ coincides with a certain ``weak Bohr compactification'' introduced in \cite{KrPi}.
 In other words, the conclusion says that certain connected components of $G$ coincide: $G^{00}_{\topo} = G^{000}_{\topo}$.
 We also prove wide generalizations of this result, implying in particular its extension to a ``definable-topological'' context, confirming the main conjectures from \cite{KrPi}.
+We also introduce $\bigvee$-definable group topologies on a given $\emptyset$-definable group $G$ (including group topologies induced by type-definable subgroups as well as uniformly definable group topologies), and prove that the existence of a mean on the lattice of closed, type-definable subsets of $G$ implies (under some assumption) that $\cl(G^{00}_M) = \cl(G^{000}_M)$ for any model $M$.

-Secondly, we study the relationship between definability of an action of a definable group on a compact space (in the sense of \cite{GPP}), weakly almost periodic (wap) actions of $G$ (in the sense of \cite{Ellis-Nerurkar}), and stability.
+Secondly, we study the relationship between (separate) definability of an action of a definable group on a compact space (in the sense of \cite{GPP}), weakly almost periodic (wap) actions of $G$ (in the sense of \cite{Ellis-Nerurkar}), and stability.
 We conclude that any group $G$ definable in a sufficiently saturated structure is ``weakly definably amenable'' in the sense of \cite{KrPi}, namely any definable action of $G$ on a compact space supports a $G$-invariant probability measure.
 This gives negative solutions to some questions and conjectures raised in \cite{Kr} and \cite{KrPi}.

-Thirdly, we introduce the notion of {\em first order [extreme] amenability}, as a property of a first order theory $T$: every complete type over $\emptyset$, in possibly infinitely many variables, extends to an automorphism-invariant global Keisler measure [type] in the same variables.
-[Extreme] amenability of $T$ will follow from [extreme] amenability of the (topological) group $\aut(M)$ for all sufficiently large $\aleph_{0}$-homogeneous countable models $M$ of $T$ (assuming $T$ to be countable), but is radically less restrictive.
-A further adaptation of the technical tools mentioned above is used to prove that if $T$ is amenable, then $T$ is G-compact, namely Lascar strong type and KP-strong type over $\emptyset$ coincide.
-This extends and essentially generalizes results in \cite{KrPi}.

-In the second and third part of the paper, stability in continuous logic will play a role in some proofs.
+Stability in continuous logic will play a role in some proofs in this part of the paper.

+Thirdly, we give an example of a $\emptyset$-definable approximate subgroup $X$ in a saturated extension of the group $\F_2 \times \Z$ in a suitable language (where $\F_2$ is the free group in 2-generators) for which the $\bigvee$-definable group $H:=\langle X \rangle$ contains no type-definable subgroup of bounded index.
+This refutes a conjecture by Wagner and shows that the Massicot-Wagner approach to prove that a locally compact (and in consequence also Lie) ``model'' exists for each approximate subgroup does not work in general (they proved in \cite{MaWa} that it works for definably amenable approximate subgroups).